 How do you light a patio without electricity?

-‘Nowadays, it is simpler than ever to illuminate an outdoor space without access to power,’ says Lights4fun.
+‘Nowadays, it is simpler than ever to illuminate a patio without access to power,’ says Lights4fun.
 ‘From battery powered to solar, the choices are endless in terms of decorative lighting.
-You can find stylish battery powered lanterns, outdoor candles, fairy lights, festoons and many more.’
+You can find stylish battery-powered lanterns, outdoor candles, fairy lights, festoons and many more.’

 ‘Solar lights are an equally handy option for giving your garden the perfect summer glow, soaking in the sunshine throughout the day and illuminating automatically at dusk, thanks to their handy daylight sensor.’

-‘If you’ve not got power to your garden, solar powered lights are a great option,’ agrees the team at Lime Lace.
-Take a look at our pick of the best solar lights to get started.
+‘If you’ve not got power to your garden, solar-powered lights are a great option,’ agrees the team at Lime Lace.

-What is the best way to hang outdoor string lights?
+What is the best way to hang outdoor string lights over a patio?

 ‘String outdoor lights overhead in a canopy-style display to introduce a little light as darkness falls,’ suggests Lights4fun.
 ‘To achieve this look, you can add hooks to your exterior walls.
 But, if you don’t want to leave any permanent marks, you can also use festoon poles staked in the ground or plant pots.’